 Unfurnished properties: the cons

-While there are plenty of reasons to choose to leave your rental unfurnished, there are some points to consider that may make you think twice about going down this path.
+While there are plenty of reasons to leave your rental unfurnished, some points may make you think twice about going down this path.
 The main ones are:

-You are less likely to achieve the levels of rent that you’d get if you were letting a furnished property.
-This is because you are renting a space that will be furnished by the tenant, whereas with a furnished property you’re renting out the furniture, appliances and other items, too.
+You're less likely to achieve the rent levels you'd get if you were letting a furnished property.
+This is because you rent a space that will be furnished by the tenant, whereas with a furnished property, you're also renting out the furniture, appliances and other items.

-By not offering furniture, you’re making your property less attractive to some potential occupants, such as students and young people who may not yet have had the opportunity to buy their own furniture or professional renters who may move regularly for their careers.
-However, many tenants don’t want you to furnish the property, they have their own furniture and won’t want to pay extra for a furnished property when it’s not necessary.
-If you agree to remove furniture for a tenant who doesn’t want it furnished, you’ve got the hassle and cost of moving and storing furniture each time you are looking for new tenants.
+By not offering furniture, you're making your property less attractive to some potential occupants, such as students and young people who may not yet have had the opportunity to buy their own furniture or professional renters who may regularly move for their careers.
+However, many tenants don't want you to furnish the property as they have their own furniture and won't want to pay extra for a furnished property when it's unnecessary.
+If you agree to remove furniture for a tenant who doesn't want it furnished, you've got the hassle and cost of moving and storing furniture each time you are looking for new tenants.

 Furnished property: the pros